 A Classic Christmas in Dallas

 This year instead of the Parade we decided to go see the Nutcracker in Dallas Art District.
 Texas Ballet Theater brought the classic Nutcracker to life at the Winspear Opera House.
-Performances run from November 29 through December 8, and then at the Bass Hall in Fort Worth from December 13-29.
+Performances run from November 26 through December 5, and then at the Bass Hall in Fort Worth from December 13-29.
+Or catch Elf on the Shelf on December 11th.

 Best places for Christmas Photos in Dallas

 There is no snow in Dallas but SNOWDAY makes up for it.
 It is an immersive photo experience that brings snow flurries to Dallas.
+(It is at the Galleria Dallas this year.)
 The pop-up is fun for kids, teens and adults.
 They have a ton of fun photo opportunities inside from riding the waves, sitting outside an igloo with Northern Lights to a fun RV that makes you feel like you are on a road trip in a winter wonderland.
 You might even run into one of Santa’s Elves.
 Guests can also instantly share their photos from multiple kiosks setup.

 Forget Peppermint mochas at Starbucks, try the Fa la la latte at Deck the Hall Street, Dallas’ original Christmas popup aka Fiction Coffee.
 The coffee comes in cute reindeer and snowman mugs with touches of cinnamon, lavender, and a star anise garnish.
 After enjoying the cozy Christmas-y interiors step outside to take that perfect social media photo with Alli K’s mural that says ‘Its the most wonderful time of the year‘.

 The Museum of Memories, an Instagram-friendly pop-up, has created all-new holiday-themed displays.
 We were there earlier in the year and loved their fun rooms perfectly set up for photos.
-There are pretty murals, sky-high gift stacks, and even a human-sized mug of hot chocolate for holidays photo in Dallas.
+There are pretty murals, sky-high gift stacks, and even a human-sized mug of hot chocolate for holiday photos in Dallas.
 See more information here.

 Legacy West in Plano always has some fun photo opportunities.
 This year they have Ugly Christmas Sweater Hall of Fame – it is more cute than ugly if you ask me.
 You can also step inside life-size gift boxes for that unique Holiday photo.
 Have dinner in one of the many nice restaurants in the area and stay to watch the colorful fountains dance to Christmas tunes.